ionic-team/ionic-docs/src/content/publishing/progressive-web-app.md

 ]
 ```

-The app can no be deployed by running
+The app can now be deployed by running

 ```shell
 firebase deploy